 In general, civil society is a pact between the participants in which they combine their money, property, and other assets to achieve a shared objective.

 To start a partnership, both parties need to make a civil pact before the notary.
 They will also need to register their economic activity and form a new entity before a notary.
 In addition, the name of the firm must contain the words “Cooperative Society” or its abbreviation “S. Coop.”

 Both parties will carry equal losses and profits, in other words, there is a liability for both parties.

 With the collaboration, each party is taxed as an individual and as a self-employed person, not the company.
 This means that you will be taxed through your personal income tax.

 There are many types of partnerships possible, and you can find more information on the IPYME website about these types of legal entities.

-There are a few different types of companies in Spain you can choose from.
+You can choose from a few different types of company entities in Spain.
 We’ve outlined the most common ones above.
 If you need assistance determining which one is best for you or want to outsource the formation of your company to us, our corporate attorneys can assist.

 In addition to company formation services, we can also offer accounting services to help you keep track of your company’s finances.
 Our team can help you stay on top of your business’s financial health, so you can focus on growth.

 Disclaimer: Information on this page may be incomplete or outdated.
 Under no circumstances should the information listed be considered professional legal or financial advice.
 We highly recommend seeking guidance from a legal or financial expert if you lack extensive knowledge or experience dealing with any of the procedures outlined in these articles.